-Minimum CO2 Monozukuri (Manufacturing)
+Zero CO2 Monozukuri

 Basic Stance

 To address global warming due to climate change in the field of manufacturing, DENSO (1) promotes technological development in production processes; (2) ensures thorough employee participation in energy conservation, from departments that supply energy to those that use it; and (3) utilizes renewable energy.
-By working proactively to reduce CO2 in these ways, we aim to halve our energy use by fiscal 2026 (halving CO2 emissions per unit compared with fiscal 2013), while intensifying energy conservation activities with a view to achieving carbon neutrality by 2035.
+By working proactively to reduce CO2 in these ways, we aim to halve our energy use by fiscal 2026 (halving CO2 emissions per unit compared with fiscal 2013), while promoting energy conservation activities with a view to achieving carbon neutrality by fiscal 2036.

 Progress on Meeting CO2 Emissions Targets